pac4j/jee-pac4j/README.md

 ## Technical description

-This library has **only 6 classes** :
+This library has **only 5 classes** :

 1. the **ClientConfiguration** class gathers all the clients configuration
-2. the **ClientFactory** is the interface to implement to define the clients
-3. the **ClientsConfigFilter** is an abstract J2E filter in charge of loading clients configuration
+2. the **ClientsConfigFilter** is an abstract J2E filter in charge of loading clients configuration
-4. the **RequiresAuthenticationFilter** is a J2E filter to protect urls and requires authentication for them.
+3. the **RequiresAuthenticationFilter** is a J2E filter to protect urls and requires authentication for them.
 The filter has a stateful or stateless mode.
-5. the **CallbackFilter** is a J2E filter to handle the callback of the provider after authentication to finish the authentication process
+4. the **CallbackFilter** is a J2E filter to handle the callback of the provider after authentication to finish the authentication process
-6. the **UserUtils** is an helper class to know if the user is authenticated, his profile and log out him.
+5. the **UserUtils** is an helper class to know if the user is authenticated, his profile and log out him.

 and is based on the <i>pac4j-*</i> libraries.